B1.3 Round whole numbers to the nearest ten or hundred, in various contexts.

 In the example, if the clerk wants to communicate the magnitude of the sales and not the exact quantity, then the clerk can round the number.

-However, if the clerk were to enter the numbers in the accounting ledger, then they would have to use the correct number.
+However, if the clerk were to enter the numbers in the accounting ledger, then exact numbers should be used.

 Determine at which place value the rounding will take place

-There is no rule for choosing the place value.
+There is no rule for choosing the place value at which to round.
 However, the choice is not arbitrary, as it depends on the interpretation of the situation and the individual's sense of number.
-It is important not to systematically force students to round to a certain place value, but to discuss with them giving examples and counter-examples so that they understand how to make a wise choice.
+It is important not to systematically force students to round to a certain place value, but to discuss different scenarios with them and giving examples and counter-examples, so that they better understand how to make a wise choice.

 If he wanted the rounding to give a higher degree of accuracy, he would do it to the nearest ten.